This article was updated in December 2021 to reflect changing conditions, prices and trends.

 3D printing technology is also set to disrupt the industry.
 Simple medical devices such as syringes could eventually be printed within hospitals, challenging traditional medical supply chains and enabling greater autonomy of individual hospitals and healthcare centres.

 In Australia, similar trends can be seen, with advances particularly in biotechnology, nanotechnology, and robotics.
-Automated and computer-aided design is also on the rise, improving efficiencies and precision of medical care.
+Automated and computer-aided design is also on the rise, improving efficiencies and the precision of medical care.

 Australia’s technological progression, however, is constrained by the likes of governments and public hospitals, as they are incentivised to keep a lid on capital expenditure.

 In Australia public hospitals are cutting expenditure on medical technology